The drive between Brisbane and Sydney is a vastly different prospect from what it was just a few years ago.

 - Bentleigh Motor Inn – Located right on the Pacific Highway, a great option for a quick overnight stop if you need to get back on the road first thing in the morning.

-With that in mind, you might want to at least stop into one of any number of restaurants and service stations for a quick meal and some fuel if you are really pressed for time.
-There are a good number of options as you both approach and just before you leave Coffs Harbour as well.
+With that in mind, if you are trying to complete the drive between Brisbane and Sydney as quickly as possible, you might want to at least stop into one of any number of restaurants and service stations in Coffs Harbour for a quick meal and to top up the fuel.
+There are a good number of options as you both approach and just before you leave Coffs Harbour, all of which should allow you to complete the rest of the trip with minimal stops.

 Kempsey was another of the major stops along the old Pacific Highway route prior to it being bypassed with the upgrade.
 However, there is still a good reason to make the diversion off the new road.